 Wands: The Wands energy represents a fire sign, bringing strength and energy to a situation.
 These can be representative of activity, projects, and sports.
 They can have a connection in relation to career or business but can also represent struggle in difficult times.
 In the negative such things as laziness and lack of vigour and integrity may be present.

 Cups: The Cups symbol represents a water sign, is connected with emotions and feelings, but also can show love and joy.
 Family, friends, and lovers can be represented in this suit.
 More often than not these cards symbolize positive attributes.
-In the negative, jealousy, hate and not being settled in the emotional plane, are common aspects.
+In the negative, jealousy, hate, loss and not being settled in the emotional plane are common aspects.

 Pentacles: The Pentacles is an earth energy, primarily concerned with money, resources, work, financial and physical interests.
 Inheritance, unexpected windfalls and legal matters concerning money can also be represented.
 On the opposite side, negative things such as lack of employment, misuse of money and resources, or greed could be shown.

-Comparing To Poker Pack: Intuitives from the past have read from the 52 card pack, there are comparisons in the suits.
+Comparing the Tarot to Poker Pack: Intuitives from the past have read from the 52 card pack, and there are comparisons in the suits.
 When comparing a Rider Waite pack to a deck of playing cards, Wands is the Club’s, Cups are the Hearts, Swords are the Spades, and lastly the Pentacles are represented by the Diamonds.
 So you can see by comparing the different decks, what the energies will be in the ordinary 52 card pack.
 The tarot will give more information though,